benbalter/benbalter.github.com/_posts/2013-08-17-thats-not-how-the-internet-works.md

 ### Rethink things for the internet

 When I go to [the New York Times website](http:/nytimes.com), it's not as if my browser download's today's paper in its entirety.
 The creators of the website could have done that.
-They could have said look, readers get the paper as one unit when they go to their local newsstand, so lets just do that, it's worked for the past hundreed years.
+They could have said look, readers get the paper as one unit when they go to their local newsstand, so lets just do that, it's worked for the past hundred years.
 But they didn't.
 They understood that readers can only read one article at a time, and as a result, I'm presented with a lightweight index, and the ability to grab any article I want on a subsequent request.
 Fast, efficient, internety.

 ### Repository as RESTful API